SaumyaRanjan-Dev/SHELL-SCRIPT/SHELL-SCRIPT/Rough.md

+# Git Commands Overview

-The command 'git push' is used to push a local repository to a remote repository on GitHub.
+- **git push**: Used to push a local repository to a remote repository on GitHub.
-Git is a distributed version control system that allows developers to collaborate on projects without having to rely on a central repository.
+- **Git**: A distributed version control system enabling collaboration without a central repository.
-Git branch is a a separate line of development from the main code, which allows developers to track and make changes to their code over time without affecting the main line of code.
+- **Git branch**: Represents a separate line of development, allowing changes without affecting the main code.
-Git add is the command used to stage files for a commit in Git.
+- **Git add**: Stages files for a commit in Git.
-The command 'git checkout -b' creates a new branch in Git.
+- **git checkout -b**: Creates a new branch in Git.
-Git is a version control system, and GitHub is a hosting platform for Git repositories.
+- **GitHub**: A hosting platform for Git repositories.
-The 'git init' command is used to initialize a repository in Git.
+- **git init**: Initializes a repository in Git.
+- **git push origin --delete**: Deletes a remote branch in Git.
+- **git commit**: Stores current index and working tree contents into a new commit.
+- **git revert**: Undoes a specific commit in Git by creating a new commit.
+- **git reset --hard**: Discards all changes made to the working directory, resetting it to the last commit.
+- **git revert vs git reset**: `git revert` creates a new commit to reverse changes, while `git reset` discards commits after a specified one.
+- **To update the current branch with changes from another branch**: Use appropriate merge or rebase commands.
+- **"git squash commit"**: Not a valid command.